Vitor-VX/page-login-vx/README.md

 ## Injection

 This project is suitable for those who wish to perform code injection.
 The injection logic in the target application is contained in the `HomeActivity.kt` file.
-The code in this file utilizes the `seu_outro_projeto` project.
+The code in this file utilizes the [project](https://github.com/Vitor-VX/FakeLib-Inject).

 ## Requirements